rizumu/bootmachine/docs/background.rst

     management tools could have conflicting versions per distro.
     If you know what your doing than go ahead, otherwise be warned.

-After the configuration management tool of choice is bootstrapped, the last step is to provision the server to a secure state, following community approved best-practices.
+After your configuration management tool of choice is bootstrapped on the new servers, the last step is provisioning the server to a secure state.
+For this it following community approved best-practices in the supplied salt-states, chef/puppet recipes, etc.

 Bootmachine adheres to the Slicehost provisioning documentation and the Arch Linux wiki: